 Financial Policies and Procedures

-This document specifically addresses guidelines for making financial decisions, reporting financial status of the organization, managing funds, and developing financial goals.
-The financial management policies and procedures should also outline the budgeting process, investments reporting, what accounts may be maintained by the nonprofit, and when scheduled auditing will take place.
+This document specifically addresses guidelines for making financial decisions, reporting the financial status of the organization, managing funds, and developing financial goals.
+The financial management policies and procedures should also outline the budgeting process, investment reporting, what accounts may be maintained by the nonprofit, and when scheduled auditing will take place.

 This resolution concerns funds (and the interest from these funds) that are kept long term.
 It generally aids the organization’s overall operations.
 An endowment policy should consider the purpose of the endowment, how the endowment will benefit the mission of the nonprofit, management practices of the endowment, disbursement policies, and investment strategy.
 (This blog post from GuideStar offers five steps to starting an endowment.)